 MK: I think we would both agree that if one is not paying close attention to their experience as one appears to move through the world, there is a self that very much feels like it is making the decisions that constitute life.
 The self that seems to be making these decisions is what I call the CEO of the brain.

 Basically, the mind convinces itself there is a CEO, and, of course, hires itself for the position!
 And we actually act shocked or offended when we witness Donald Trump-like behavior and wonder where it comes from!

-MR-B: Your old definition of consciousness was “the number of feedback loops required to create a model of your position in space in relationship to other organisms and in relationship to time.”
+MR-B: Your old definition of consciousness was “the number of feedback loops required to create a model of your position in space in relation to other organisms and in relation to time.”
 What’s your opinion of this definition today?